 Scholastic’s lesson plans cover the history of Thanksgiving, The Mayflower, Wampanoag culture, colonial life, and more.
 Each unit plan includes a teaching guide, activities, printable handouts, and a recommended book list.
 There are plans available for Pre-K through 8th grade.

 The Unlikely Homeschool compiled this list of ideas and resources you can use to put together a Thanksgiving unit study.
 There are book suggestions, links to videos, notebooking pages, Bible verses, hymns, historically accurate recipes, art projects, and more.
 These ideas can be used with a wide range of ages.

 Year Round Homeschooling offers several sets of printable Thanksgiving learning packs and activity pages that would make a great addition to any of the unit studies listed on this page.
 The printable sets include writing prompts, recipe cards, coloring sheets, math practice, word searches, and more.
 There are sets available for preschool, elementary, and middle school.

-I hope your family enjoys learning about Thanksgiving with these resources!
+I hope your family has enjoyed learning about Thanksgiving with these resources!
 We also have several free resources for Christmas: